 The four CORE vaccines (those that all puppies should have) are:

-Canine Adenovirus-2 (aka CAV-2 or Canine Hepatitis) - viral disease affecting the liver
+Canine Adenovirus-2 (aka CAV-2 or Canine Hepatitis) - this protects against a viral disease affecting your pup's liver

 Canine Parvovirus (aka 'Parvo'- - protects your puppy from the dreaded (and deadly) Parvovirus.
-A viral disease which affects the intestines, lymph nodes, bone marrow and sometimes even his heart
+A viral disease which affects his intestines, lymph nodes, bone marrow and sometimes even his heart

 Distemper - protects against a viral disease which affects his intestines, lungs and brain

-Rabies - protects against this deadly viral disease which affects your pup's central nervous system
+Rabies - protects against this deadly viral disease which affects your pup's central nervous system.

-There are certain canine 'core vaccines' which are recommended by the AVMA (American Veterinary Medical Association).
+These same vaccinations are also recommended by the AVMA (American Veterinary Medical Association).

 Giving puppy immunizations is good, but giving them at the right time is essential if you want them to work!